ayaka-notes/overleaf/texlive/README.md

 # Overleaf Texlive

-> ⚠️ ⚠️ ⚠️ Attention!
->
+> [!WARNING]
-> This Docker Image **doesn't contain** any sharelatex component.
+> - This Docker Image **doesn't contain** any sharelatex/overleaf component.
->
-> If you want to use Sharelatex CE with inner contained texlive, refer to [Overleaf official](github.com/overleaf/overleaf) to find more tutorials.
+> - If you want to use Sharelatex CE with inner contained texlive, refer to [Overleaf official](github.com/overleaf/overleaf) to find more tutorials.

 This folder includes Texlive images Dockerfile for Overleaf.
 You can also use it for your personal Tex-Writing, or mount it to your sharelatex container.